-Original Publication Date: 1970-Jun-18
+Original Publication Date: 1970-Jun-01

-Included in the Prior Art Database: 2000-Sep-13
+Included in the Prior Art Database: 2019-Feb-11

 Internet Society Requests For Comment (RFCs)

 S.D.
-Crocker: AUTHOR [+4]
+Crocker: AUTHOR [+3]

 As advertised in NEW/RFC #53, we are submitting the protocol herein for criticism, comments, etc. We intend for this protocol to become the initial official protocol, and will, therefore, be happiest if no serious objections are raised.
 Nevertheless, we will entertain all manner of criticism until July 13, 1970, and such criticism should be published as a NWG/RFC or directed to the first author.

 After July 13, a decision will be made whether to adopt this protocol (or slight variation) or whether to redesign it and resubmit it for criticism.

 Only the Protocol